Hackmodford/quest_phase/README.md

 ## Setup

-Quest Phase uses [FVM](https://fvm.app/) to manage flutter versions.
+Quest Phase uses [Puro](https://puro.dev/) to manage flutter versions.

-Install FVM and use `fvm install` to download the correct Flutter sdk for the project.
+Install Puro and use `fvm install` to download the correct Flutter sdk for the project.
 Then prepend `fvm` to all flutter commands.
 For example: `fvm flutter run` instead of `flutter run`.

 ## How to Build iOS